irena-flextool/flextool/docs/reference.md

 ## Connections

-Connections can have an `existing` transfer capacity as well as an opportunity to invest in new capacity and retire old capacity.
-The functional choices of connections include the `is_active`, `transfer_method`, `invest_method`, `startup_method` as well as a choice if the tranfer connection `is_DC`.
+Connections can transfer energy between two nodes.
 Parameters for the connection are defined in the `connection` object, but the two `nodes` it connects are defined by establishing a relationship between `connection--leftNode--rightNode`.

+### Defining how the connection functions

+- `is_active` to state the alternative where the connection becomes active
+- `transfer_method` to define the way the connection transfers energy between the nodes
+- `startup_method` where *linear* startup means that the unit can start partially (anything between 0 and full capacity) but will face startup cost as well as minimum load limit based on the capacity started up. *binary* startup means that the unit is either off or fully on, but it is computationally more demanding than linearized startups.
+- `invest_method` to define investment and retirement limits: either *not_allowed* or then a combination of
+    - *invest* and/or *retire*
+    - investment limits for each *period* and/or for all periods (*total*) or *no_limit*
+- `lifetime_method` to choose how the investments behave after unit runs out of lifetime.
+Automatic reinvestment (reinvest_automatic - default) causes the model to keep the capacity until the end of model horizon and applies the annualized investment cost until the end of model horizon without further choice by the model.
+Choice of reinvestment (reinvest_choice) removes the capacity at the end of the lifetime and the model needs to decide how much new capacity is to be built.
+If there is a need to remove the possibility to invest after lifetime, then the investment limits can be used.

+### Main data items for connections

 - `existing` - [MW] Existing capacity.
 Constant.
 - `efficiency` - [factor, typically between 0-1] Efficiency of a connection.
 Constant or time.